SalishSeaCast/SalishSeaNowcast/docs/dev_deploy.rst

             $ mkdir -p /ocean/<your_userid>/MEOPAR/GRIB/

 #.
-Run the :py:mod:`SalishSeaTools.salishsea_tools.nowcast.workers.download_weather` worker for the appropriate forecast with debug logging,
+Run the :py:mod:`SalishSeaNowcast.nowcast.workers.download_weather` worker for the appropriate forecast with debug logging,
    for example:

    .. code-block:: bash